dnce17/readmission_30_day_predictive_model/README.md

     <td>XGB</td>
   </tr>
 </table>

-5. Conducted hyperparameter tuning on **Random Forest** to further boost AUC
+5. Conducted hyperparameter tuning on the **Random Forest** model to further boost AUC

 <p align="right">(<a href="#readme-top">back to top</a>)</p>